 - Purchase Order: A Purchase Order is used for a one-time purchase of a defined quantity of goods.

 - Term Contract: A Term Contract is a major contract, used by one or more departments, for large quantities of products or services and usually extending for at least three years.
 Examples include: fuel, office supplies, and janitorial contracts.
-(Click FY2016-FY2017 Term Contract Workbook.pdf to see a list of current OCA Term Contracts).
+(Click on Citywide Term Contracts to see a list of current OCA Term Contracts).

 - Contract Purchase Order: For construction, professional services and other transactions, the City prepares a Contract Purchase Order and a contract document.
 The Contract Purchase Order verifies that funds have been encumbered and that performance can begin.
 The contract document provides a detailed description of the duties and responsibilities of the vendor and the City, as well as a comprehensive scope of work.

-- Departmental Blanket Purchase Order: A Departmental Blanket enables a City department to order directly from the vendor in accordance with the Blanket's terms and conditions.
-The Departmental Blanket may cover: limited purchases of items not on a Citywide Blanket; monthly charges, such as for copier rental or maintenance.
+- Departmental Contract: A Departmental Contract enables a City department to order directly from the vendor in accordance with the Contract's terms and conditions.
+The Departmental Contract may cover: limited purchases of items not on a Citywide Contract; monthly charges, such as for copier rental or maintenance.

 - Emergency Order: If an emergency situation arises, OCA/Purchasing may authorize a department to make an emergency purchase with a vendor.
 In those cases a purchase order number is generated and the department will provide the vendor with both the purchase order number and a list of needed supplies.